cjmaxik/idle-fishing/README.md

 The HoloCure window must be on the foreground, but you can still use your PC as usual as the script does not interfere with your inputs.

-Make sure your mouse is not on top of the HoloCure window (specifically the target area of the phishing mini-game).
+Make sure your mouse is not on top of the HoloCure window (specifically the target area of the fishing mini-game).

 ## Known issues